-Smoking kills.
-Guns kill.
-Except when we’re talking about culinary smoking guns.
-I’m sure these add years to your life thanks to the amazing smoky flavor they add to food.
-As with most molecular cooking techniques, smoking also creates a visual symphony that traditional cooking has a hard time competing with.
+Culinary smoking guns add amazing smoky flavor to food.
+As with most molecular cooking techniques, smoking also creates a visual element that traditional cooking has a hard time competing with.

-To make liquid smoke you’re going to need a smoking gun.
-With this piece of equipment, you can burn wood chips such as maple, hickory or apple.
-They impart the smoky flavor into the food of your choice.
+To make flavor-infused smoke you’re going to need a smoking gun.
+With this piece of equipment, you can burn wood chips such as maple, hickory, or apple.
+They impart the smoky flavor into any food of your choice.

 - When plating up, cover each dish with a lid or glass then direct some smoke under each cover.
-When the lid is removed the smoke rises to the delight of your guests.
+When the lid is removed a smoky veil lifts and reveals the meal.

-- Leave smoking until as close to serving time as possible as it will lose its intensity over time.
+- Leave smoking until as close to serving time as possible as it loses intensity over time.

-- Don’t over-do liquid smoke as it has an intense flavor.
+- Limit the use of liquid smoke as it has an intense flavor.

-- Don’t limit smoking to meats – try chocolate, ice cream, cocktails or butter for an exciting twist.
+- Try smoking chocolate, ice cream, cocktails, or butter for an exciting twist.

 - Use teas or spices in your smoking gun for more flavor variety.